 This is not the blog post I hoped to start the new year with.
 My dad’s health has been declining since Christmas and sadly, he passed away last week.
 Dad had Lewy Body Dementia, a cruel combination of symptoms similar to both Alzheimer’s and Parkinson’s disease.

 People handle grief in different ways.
 For me, it 's natural to turn to needle and thread for solace.
 During the mid 1990’s, my needle got quite a workout when we lost several family members and friends within a few short years: a beloved aunt and uncle, my dear brother and his partner, a favorite grade school teacher, and the owner of the quilt shop where I worked.
 In the midst of it all, I also received my diagnosis of MS.

 It was tempting to wallow in self pity during those years, but I had to keep it together for my health and family’s sake.
-In true “fake it till you make it” fashion, I turned to quilting to cope with grief and loss.
+In true “fake it till you make it” fashion, I turned to quilting to cope with my grief and loss.

 What began as mindless stitching became a prayerful experience.
 Snip, sort, sew.
 Snip, sort, sew.
 The quiet focus and familiar rhythm helped soothe my broken heart.